-17. Are downwind buffers required next to in-field grass/vegetative waterways?
+21. Are downwind buffers required next to in-field grass/vegetative waterways?

 No, downwind dicamba buffers would not be required next to these in-field areas.
 U.S. EPA and OISC have concluded that grass waterways should be treated the same as Conservation Reserve Program (CRP) areas.
 Both CRP and grass waterways include voluntary conservation agricultural areas that could be used for cropland production.
-Therefore, buffers are not required to protect these voluntary conservation practice areas.
+Therefore, buffers are not currently required to protect these voluntary conservation practice areas.
+It should be noted that this these allowances for in-field conservation measures could change as new ESA and wildlife protection label mitigation measures are added to revised product labels.

-18. The dicamba labels prohibit application during a temperature inversion.
+22. The dicamba labels prohibit application during a temperature inversion.
 How can I determine if a temperature inversion exists in or near my target field prior to application?